richardtallent/vue-simple-calendar/README.md

 ## Features

-- Shows a traditional month-grid calendar--or week, or year, or multiples of those.
+- Shows a traditional month-grid calendar.
+Also supports weeks, years, or _multiple_ weeks, months, or years.
-- Can show "events," including multi-day items, with optional times.
+- Can show scheduled "items," including multi-day items, with optional time of day.
 - If there are too many items to see in a week, you can scroll to see the others.
 - If there are too many weeks to see in the calendar component, you can scroll to see the others.
 - Optional support for dragging and dropping items between dates.